 Your lawyer must check at the local Property Registry to ensure there are no outstanding liens or mortgages against the property, or whether it has been embargoed for non-payment of a mortgage or taxes.

 You will receive a copy of the entry for the property in the registry books.
 This “Nota Simple” shows who owns the property and includes a detailed description with boundaries.
 Some properties are held in the name of an offshore company, which used to be common practice as it avoided Spanish transfer and inheritance taxes.
-Sometimes you will receive two “Notas Simples”, one at the begining of negotiations for the purchase and again inmediately before you sign the contract.
+Sometimes you will receive two “Notas Simples”, one at the beginning of negotiations for the purchase and again immediately before you sign the contract.

 Property in Spain is subject to an annual municipal tax – IBI – and the seller should provide you with up-to-date receipts, which will state the exact amount of this annual tax, as well as the “Valor Catastral”, which is the official value of the property as assessed for tax purposes and necessary when you prepare your annual tax return.
 There may be additional rates, such as for rubbish collection or other services.

 Approximately a month after you have made your deposit, you can expect the completion of the sale to take place.
 The contract must be in Spanish, although you can obtain a translation if necessary.
-A legal property purchase contract in Spanish is called “Escritura de Compraventa” and is signed by both parties in the presence of a Spanish Notary Public who will keep the original copy of the contract in his files.
+A legal property purchase contract in Spanish is called “Escritura de Compraventa” and is signed by both parties in the presence of a Spanish Notary Public who will keep the original copy of the contract in his/her files.

 The contract should describe the property and its location in detail, as well as the identity of the purchaser and seller.